tsduck/tsduck/doc/notes/reactor.md

   shall we invoke a specific callback to notify the class which expected the callback?

+- Process termination: Invoke a callback when a process terminates.

 - Worker delegation: When a callback in the reactor needs to run some lengthy computing, or call a library with blocking I/O, it cannot do it sequentially because it would block the reactor.
 Instead, it should delegate that